rene-dl/Netflix_Revenue/README.md

 # Netflix Revenue

-Analizing Netflix revenue of subscription bookings from 2021 to 2023.
+Netflix, launched in 2007, is an American subscription video on-demand over-the-top streaming service.
+The service primarily distributes original and acquired films and television shows from various genres, and it is available internationally in multiple languages.
+This project analyzes Netflix revenue of subscription bookings from 2021 to 2023.

 Interactive Tableau dashboard can be found [here](https://public.tableau.com/app/profile/ren.d.vila.licona/viz/NetflixRevenue_17301404943970/Dashboard).

 ![Image Alt](https://github.com/rene-dl/Netflix_Revenue/blob/main/NetflixDashboard.png?raw=true)